MornSunShine/Droidlens/README.md

   -p PACKAGE, --package PACKAGE
                          Package of the applications to delete -d, --details
-                         Show the concerned entity in the results -nn, --noNames
+                         Show the concerned doridlens.entity in the results -nn, --noNames
                          Disable app names in output -thr PATH, --thresholds PATH